Michele Rua: Salesian leadership and Rector Major

 Rua was a constant companion of Bosco on his trips and became the vicar for the congregation in 1865.
 On 24 September 1885 he was designated as Bosco's successor after the saint made the explicit request to Pope Leo XIII himself though would not succeed him until Bosco died.
 He was designated as Rector Major in 1888 after Bosco's death and met with Leo XIII after in a private audience.
 Leo XIII advised Rua to hold off on the order's expansion until he could consolidate the foundation that Bosco had worked to build.
 Rua was nicknamed as "The Living Rule" due to his austerity and his strict adherence to the rule; he was also known for his tender approach and thoughtfulness to people.
 He made frequent visits to Salesian houses in Europe and in the Middle East and made constant referrals to the example of the late Bosco.
 Rua travelled to France and the Netherlands in 1890.
-He visited England for the first time in 1893, USA in winter 1897 and visited both Algeria and Portugal in 1899.
+He visited England for the first time in 1893, US in winter 1897 and visited both Algeria and Portugal in 1899.
 In 1900 he visited Tunisia and in 1904 visited Belgium as well as Switzerland and Poland; he later visited Malta in 1906.
 He visited Jerusalem and Palestine in 1908 and also to Austria.
 Pope Pius X asked him in 1908 to oversee the construction of a church dedicated to Santa Maria Liberatore.

 Death

-Seating left to right around 1900 3 Rectors Major - current and futures:
+Seating left to right around 1900 3 Rectors Major – current and futures: